 THE TRUE LIGHT

-The fullness and grace of God are found only in the “Word made Flesh,” Jesus of Nazareth – John 1:14-18.
+The fullness and truth of God are unveiled in the Word made Flesh, namely, Jesus of Nazareth, the crucified Messiah – John 1:14-18.

-John’s prologue to his gospel introduces its key themes – Life, Light, Witness, Truth, and Grace.
-Jesus is the Light of the world, the source of Grace and Truth, the True Tabernacle, the only-born Son of God, and the only one who has seen the Father.
-The prologue concludes by declaring that he is the only one who is qualified to interpret the unseen God.Continue reading
+The prologue to John’s gospel introduces several key themes – Life, Light, Witness, Truth, and Grace.
+Jesus is the Light of the world, the source of Grace and Truth, the True Tabernacle, the only born Son of God, and the only one who has seen the Father.
+It concludes by declaring that he is the only one who is qualified to interpret the unseen God.Continue reading